 While TMD is challenging to diagnose and treat, there is research showing that some causes of TMD are related to the improper position of teeth in relation to one another, which can be treated with orthodontics.
 At our office, we offer treatment aimed at moving teeth into proper occlusion so that potential causes of TMD can be alleviated.

-Freeman Orthodontic Specialists have been providing TMD care for almost 30 years.
+Our office has been providing TMD care for almost 30 years.
 With our team of specialists, you are in great hands!

 TMD Treatment Options